bennn/typed-racket/typed-racket-test/t-succeed/README.md

-- [ ] Go through all the succeed tests, see if they make sense for transient or not.
+- [X] Go through all the succeed tests, see if they make sense for transient or not.
-- [ ] try running all
+- [X] try running all
 - [ ] delete typing-only tests
+- [ ] fixes / deletes

 Note: seems not-practical to auto-convert the lang to transient.
 Many use submod.
 Others use require.
- It could work with a lang (t/r/transient)
+ It could work with a lang (t/r/transient).
+ But expectations change too.

+o = fixed
 X = not worth testing, fully untyped or something
 H0 = failed to parse arrow type
+H2 = error in guarded? wrong contract violation
+H3 = transient assert
+H4 = unbound id
+H5 = contract generation not supported
 ?? = type-map ref missing

-H3 = transient assert

 H6 = expected contract error, got transient assert
 H7 = no exception